Skip to the main content.

 The majority of FCTD’s trust deed investor funded loans have been in California.
 The Department of Real Estate in California has a handbook that we recommend prospective investors read prior to getting into trust deed investing:

-FCI in Anaheim Hills handles most of the loan servicing for our trust deed investors and FCI’s trustee company, California TD Specialists, is the most common Trustee on investor funded loans.
-The pricing starts at $55 setup fee on a new loan and a minimum of $15/mo servicing fee on loans up to $400,000, increasing by $10/mo with each $100,000 increment on the loan balance.
+FCI in Anaheim Hills handles most of the loan servicing for our trust deed investors.
+FCI’s trustee company, California TD Specialists, is the most common trustee on investor funded loans.
+The pricing starts at a $55 setup fee on a new loan and a minimum of $15/mo servicing fee on loans up to $400,000, increasing by $10/mo with each $100,000 increment on the loan balance.
 FCTD has automated the servicing setup process for our investors and borrowers using FCI’s forms.

 Lender Vesting – How Do You Want To Appear on the Loan Docs and Deed of Trust?